Charles Armstrong (ethnographer)

 Charles Armstrong (born 14 September 1971) is a British ethnographer, entrepreneur and author.
 He is primarily known for his work on social analytics, emergent democracy and electronically mediated organisations.
-Armstrong serves as CEO of the social analytics business Trampoline Systems, as custodian of think tank CIRCUS foundation and as director of the non-profit One Click Orgs.
+Armstrong is CEO of the social analytics business Trampoline Systems, as custodian of think tank CIRCUS foundation and as director of the non-profit One Click Orgs.

 Early education

 Born in Portsmouth in the United Kingdom, Armstrong's family moved to Cornwall in 1978.
 Armstrong attended the state primary school in the village of Lanner before being awarded a scholarship and an assisted place to Truro School in 1983.
 In 1988 the family moved to Gloucestershire where Armstrong gained academic and musical scholarships to study at Cheltenham College.
 In 1990 he was awarded a choral scholarship to St John's College, Cambridge, where his uncle, grandfather and great-grandfather had also studied.
 Armstrong graduated with a degree in Social and Political Science in 1993.